 Yes, of course France has electricity, but why do I mention this?

 I write and teach courses on Linux and other forms of Unix, information security, and networking.
-A lot of the courses run in the Washington DC area, so I have a lot of students from various U.S. Government agencies.
-I sometimes put up a slide show of pictures during the lunch hour, typically a large collection of pictures from a couple of canal boat trips in France on some of the days, and from one of several trips to Turkey on the others.
+Many of the courses run in the Washington DC area, so many of the students are from various U.S. Government agencies.
+I sometimes put up a slide show of pictures during the lunch hour, typically a large collection of pictures from a couple of canal boat trips in France.

 One of the students one week worked at the U.S. Navy's Space and Naval Warfare Systems Command, where civilian engineers and scientists work to develop systems to defeat sophisticated threats in the naval aerospace environment.
 Notice that this means understanding and anticipating: